MJR009/BP_Jabukod/README.md

 ### Code Examples

-Exaples of Jabukód programs are stored int the `samples` directory.
+Examples of Jabukód programs are stored in the `samples` directory.
 Tests from `test_programs` directory can also be used as a reference for possible code structures.

-For clarity and correct syntax highligting in Visual Studio Code, Jabukód source file names should be followed by `.jk` filename extension.
+For clarity and correct syntax highlighting in Visual Studio Code, Jabukód source file names should be followed by `.jk` filename extension.

 ### Other make targets

 There are also other build options.
-All of the available options are as follows, they all consider make being run from the `build` subdirectory or with `-C build` argument:
+All of the available options are as follows; they all consider make being run from the `build` subdirectory or with `-C build` argument:
 - `make` <br> Build the compiler binary.
 - `make clean` <br> Delete the generated `jabukod` executable.
-- `make visualise INPUT_FILE=[file from samples subdirectory]` <br> Opens a window with a syntax tree visualisation (note this target requires `java`, `javac` and `dot` installed).
+- `make visualise INPUT_FILE=[file from samples subdirectory]` <br> Opens a window with a syntax tree visualization (note this target requires `java`, `javac` and `dot` installed).
 - `make pack` <br> Creates a `Jabukod.zip` file with everything needed for build.
 - `make docs` <br> Generates code documentation into the `docs` subdirectory, including generating the LaTeX pdf.